Adverbs of Manner

 Tom drove carefully along the narrow road.

 How did Tom drive?
 Carefully!
+In what way did Tom drive?
+Carefully!

 Compare: